 - Transaction Information

 This is a large body of work for a vendor.
-The PIF is a significant challenge for any agent encouraging their vendor to complete the form prior to marketing the property.
-A typical road-block here will be the vendors desire to have a deal secured prior to addressing the full PIF.
+A PIF is a significant challenge for any agent encouraging their vendor to complete the form prior to marketing the property.
+A typical road-block here will be the vendors desire to have a deal secured prior to addressing a full PIF.
 There are however some must haves for the marketing materials.

 Is there a Property Information Form for both Sales and Lettings?

-There are a number of different transaction forms provided by The Law Society in addition to the PIF:
+There are a number of different transaction forms provided by The Law Society in addition to a PIF:

 - TA4 – Required commonhold information

 - TA6 – Property information form (likely to be needed for every purchase)

 - TA9 – Commonhold information form

 - TA13 – Completion information and requisitions on title